sebmestrallet/genetic-algorithms/README.md

 1. Install Rye
 1. `rye sync` creates the venv from `pyproject.toml`
-1. If you use VSCode to edit/run Jupyter notebooks, select the Python kernel in `.venv`.
+1. Open the Jupyter notebook and select the Python kernel in `.venv`.

 # 1D example : minimize a function with several local minimums